Golodhros/js-jumpstart/README.md

 ## Contents
 There is a mix of stuff in here:

-### Backbone
-Patterns, tricks and best practices related with the usual components of backbone applications
-*  Collections
-*  Entities
-*  Marionette
-*  Models
-*  Routers
-*  Structure
-*  Templates
-*  Views

-### D3
+### d3/
 Tricks and patterns of D3 development

-### ES2015
+### interview-questions/
-Notes and snippets for working with ES2015 code
+Historical of interview questions about JS, React and System Design

-### Javascript
+### javascript/
-Set of tricks, modules and extensions for Vanilla JavaScript based projects
+Algorithms, Data Structures, Design Patterns and other tricks, modules and extensions for Vanilla JavaScript based projects

-### Jquery
-Set of tricks, modules and best practices for jQuery based projects

-### Mobile-development
+### react/
-Tricks and patterns for mobile targeted development
+Best practices and snippets for React development

+### typescript/
+Best practices and snippets for TypeScript

-### Performance-patterns
+### web-performance-patterns/
 Best practices for more performant JavaScript

-### React
-Best practices and snippets for React development

-### Redux
-Notes and snippets

-### Testing
+### workflow/
-Patterns for testing, related to backbone code, Jasmine and test data generation
+Patterns for testing, debugging, formatting and publishing

 ## Acknowledgements
-Most of this code is taken from books, blog posts and essays about this technologies.
+Most of this code is taken from books, interviews, blog posts and essays about this technologies.
 I am sorry if some refereces are missing, I wasn't sure I would ever share this!